firaja/uni/aml.md

     - [ ] can prevent the gradient to arrive to a critical point
     - [ ] can imply the very small steps are needed to decrease the cost function

-The third answer is ambiguous (as usual).
-Prof says it's true anyway.

 - **Local minima in deep learning problems**